If you like mountaineering, you’ve probably heard about Diamox. Let’s discuss its use and benefits!

 This oral prescription medication requires a doctor’s consultation to determine its suitability for you.
 Individuals with pre-existing conditions or kidney and liver issues may find it unsuitable.

 According to the Wilderness Medical Society, Diamox can notably reduce the occurrence and severity of altitude sickness by hastening the body’s adaptation mechanisms.
-Several studies confirm that when combined with proper acclimatization practices, trekkers who take low doses of Diamox are less likely to develop mountain sickness, and if they do, its impact is generally milder.
+Several studies confirm that when combined with proper acclimatization practices, trekkers who take low doses of this medicine are less likely to develop mountain sickness, and if they do, its impact is generally milder.

 Diamox doesn’t cure altitude sickness; it’s used as a preventive measure.